Universal-Debloater-Alliance/universal-android-debloater-next-generation/README.md

 - Enable _Developer Options_ on your smartphone.
 - Turn on _USB Debugging_ from the developer panel.
-- From the settings, disconnect from any OEM accounts (when you delete an OEM account package it could lock you on the lockscreen because the phone can't associate your identity anymore)
+- From the settings, disconnect from any OEM accounts (when you delete an OEM account package it could lock you on the lock screen because the phone can't associate your identity anymore)
 - Install ADB (see the instructions by clicking on your OS below):
   <p>